Aviv

-Aviv (אביב) means "barley ripening", and by extension "spring season" in Hebrew.
-It is also used as a given name, surname, and place name, as in Tel Aviv.
-The first month of the year is called the month of Aviv in the Pentateuch.
-The month is called Nisan in the book of Esther, and in subsequent post-exilic history up to the present day.
-These names are sometimes used interchangeably, although Aviv refers to the three month season, and Nisan is called the "first month of Aviv."
+Aviv (אביב) means "spring (season)" in Hebrew.
+Aviv is the first month of the year in the Pentateuch, and is later called Nisan in the book of Esther and in subsequent post-exilic history up to the present day.
+These names are sometimes used interchangeably, although Aviv refers to the three-month season, and Nisan is called the "first month of Aviv."
+Aviv is also used as a given name, surname, and place name, as in Tel Aviv.